-To ensure assisted learning activities and ongoing professional and personal development for all employees, the Continuing Professional Development Committee frames an annual CPD plan for the majority of the assisted learning activities open for everyone.
-Learning activities are arranged by specific knowledge groups; GREEN/BIM/BUILD/Project management.
-The CPD plan is supplemented by the many different individual learning activities, also funded by company means.
+To ensure assisted learning activities and ongoing professional and personal development for all employees, the Continuing Professional Development Committee annually compile a CPD Plan covering the majority of the assisted learning activities open for everyone.
+Our knowledge groups GREEN/BIM/BUILD arrange a variety of educational activities.

+In addition to the CPD plan, many different individual learning activities take place, also funded by company means.